wagood/laralist/README.md

 * Tectalic [OpenAI](https://tectalic.com/apis/openai/docs/php) REST API Client s a package that provides a convenient and straightforward way to interact with the OpenAI API from your PHP application.
 * [OWASP Cheat Sheet Series](https://cheatsheetseries.owasp.org/) These cheat sheets were created by various application security professionals who have expertise in specific topics.
 * [Rector](https://github.com/rectorphp/rector) - Instant Upgrades and Automated Refactoring.
 [Automated Refactoring With Rector](https://tighten.com/insights/automated-refactoring-with-rector-php/)
+* [Saloon](https://github.com/Sammyjo20/Saloon) – Your Lone Star of your API integrations.
+Saloon is a PHP library that provides you with a beautiful API integration framework.
+It gives you all the tools you need to build and test API integrations for your application or SDKs.
+[Docs](https://docs.saloon.dev/) <!-- api, http client -->
 * [Summernote](https://summernote.org/) Super simple WYSIWYG Editor on Bootstrap